 - At least 2 Letters of Recommendation (via LSAC/CAS)

-UK Law's application fee is $50.00.
+$50.00.
 By applying electronically and paying the application fee via LSAC, your submission constitutes your certification of the truthfulness of the information contained in your application.

 You must obtain a bachelor's degree from a fully accredited institution of higher learning prior to enrollment at UK Law.
 Please submit transcripts for all schools you have attended to the LSAC Credential Assembly Service (CAS).
 You must submit your transcripts through CAS even if you attended undergraduate school at UK.
 The CAS is a centralized service which receives and evaluates, according to a standard scale, your undergraduate transcript(s) and furnishes a report to each law school you designate.
 Registration for the LSAT and the CAS can be done at the same time through the LSAC website.
 For your application to be considered complete, we must have a CAS report.
-If you have questions regarding transcripts or the accreditation of your undergraduate institution, please contact us at email@example.com or 859.218.1699.
+If you have questions regarding transcripts or the accreditation of your undergraduate institution, please contact LSAC directly.
 Please visit our International Applicant page, or contact LSAC directly regarding foreign transcripts.

 Law School Admission Test (LSAT) Score(s)

-All applicants must take the LSAT, which is given four times per year at test centers throughout the country and overseas.
+All applicants must take the LSAT, which is given six times per year at test centers throughout the country and overseas.
 Information on how to register for the LSAT is available on the LSAC website.

 If you have multiple LSAT scores, the UK Law Admissions Committee will consider your highest score when making a decision.
+Please note that the April 2020 exam date will be the final LSAT administration that UK Law can consider for the incoming class of Fall 2020.

 You must submit a personal statement, written by you, in accordance with the instructions on the application.
 The statement will be used both as a sample of your writing ability and for its insights into your background, goals, and potential for enriching UK Law's academic environment.
 In your personal statement you may write about any of your accomplishments, particularly meaningful experiences, your reasons for applying to law school, or any other topic of your choosing.
 Your personal statement should be in 11-12 point font, single-spaced (double-spaced between paragraphs) and a maximum of 3 pages in length.